Save up to 15% Off Storewide! Limited Time Only. Plus FREE Standard Shipping on orders $200 or more! (USA only) Dismiss

 Seraphima McLean was born and raised in Ipswich, Massachusetts.
 She studied art history at Randolph-Macon Woman’s College and upon graduation found herself back in Boston working for one of the longest standing art galleries on Newbury St, Child’s Gallery.
 In 2001, with encouragement and support from her family, Seraphima and new husband Brian relaunched the family business, Gallery Byzantium and have never looked back.
 Seraphima feels blessed that she can do what she loves: pursue a career that encompasses her absolute love of the arts and all things Byzantine, jewelry design, and her faith.
 She has enormous gratitude in the ability to use her love and knowledge of art history, design sensibility and love of fashion and faith to inspire and create beautiful jewelry.
 It is her hope that in this preservation of ancient Byzantine treasures and heritage that they now become modern heirlooms for future generations to come.
 In her free time you will find Seraphima cooking something delicious for her family or reading the next book on her list.
 She also finds time to volunteer at her children’s elementary school on the Council group and planning the next school enrichment program.

 Brian McLean was born and raised in Walpole, Massachusetts.
 He received his BA in Fine Art with a focus on Illustration from the Art Institute of Boston.
 Upon graduation, Brian worked as a freelance graphic designer.
 In 2001, Brian and wife Seraphima relaunched the family business, Gallery Byzantium.
 Brian is not only the head jeweler but the Creative Director of Gallery Byzantium.
 He works side by side with Seraphima on new designs and jewelry concepts and is instrumental in all new product development.
 Brian has also taken on the role of graphic designer and photographer; Brian is grateful to be able to support his family with his artistic passion.
-Should Brian have any free time, he loves spending it with his two children Lucy and Angus whether it is tossing the football, skiing, or jamming out on the guitar and piano.
+Should Brian have any free time, he loves spending it with his two children Lucy and Angus whether it is tossing the football, skiing, or playing the guitar and piano.

 Monk Herman is an official Air Force Brat.
 Just months after his birth in Cheyenne, Wyoming his family would be stationed in Germany for the next 4 years.
 Eventually his family would settle in Illinois where he would spend 12 years.
 In 1972, Monk Herman followed family tradition and joined the Navy; he served as a Navy cook.
 In 2005, Monk Herman moved to Ipswich where he found himself becoming a member of St. John the Russian Orthodox Church (ROCOR).
 A few years later he was tonsured a monk and resides on the church property.
 Fr.
 Herman is a full time jeweler and manager of the workshop at Gallery Byzantium.
 In his free time Monk Herman tends to ongoing maintenance of the church, rebuilding computers, biking and baking and sharing his family recipes.
 He is also known to have taught himself how to crochet and crochets beanies or “monk's hats” per request.